b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 pseudo-normal with the mean roughly equal to the population mean and the standard deviation roughly equal to sem (standard error of the mean).

-Time to confirm it.
+Time to confirm that.
 Moreover, it's time to practice our plotting skills (I think we neglected them so far).

 In this task your population of interest is `Dsts.Normal(80, 20)`.
 To make it more concrete let's say